 - St Vincent and the Grenadines also exports bananas, dasheen/taro (a tropical asian plant), eddoes (a tropical vegetable), arrowroot starch and tennis rackets.

-Do you have any interesting or fun facts about St Vincent and the Grenadines that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any fun facts about St Vincent and the Grenadines?
+Share them in the comments below!